mendix/docs/content/howto/front-end/use-navigation-layouts.md

 ## 4 Read More

-* Atlas UI {https://atlas.mendix.com/} - For more information on the Atlas UI framework.
+* Check the [Atlas UI](https://atlas.mendix.com/) page for more information on the Atlas UI framework
-* Use Layouts & Snippets {https://docs.mendix.com/howto/front-end/layouts-and-snippets#4-1-layout-examples} - For information on how to create your own navigation layouts.
+* See the [Layout Examples](layouts-and-snippets#layout-examples) section of *How to Use Layouts & Snippets* for more information on creating your own navigation layouts